 To cancel a PAD, the payor (customer) needs to notify the payee (business) in writing.
 This cancelation process should be outlined in the pre-authorization agreement.
 When a payor submits a PAD cancelation request, the payor is required by law to cancel the PAD.

 The request to cancel a PAD does not cancel the payor’s payment obligation to the payee.
 For example, a tenant canceling a PAD agreement with a landlord does not cancel the rent that they owe or the tenancy agreement that the tenant signed.
-A PAD cancelation simply terminates the debiting payment method.
+A PAD cancellation simply terminates the debiting payment method.
 Often a payor may cancel a PAD if they wish to pay with a different payment method.

 How can small businesses benefit from pre-authorized debit?

-Pre-authorized debit for small businesses Pre-authorized debit is a very useful payment method that is often under-utilized by Canadian small businesses.
+Pre-authorized debit is a very useful payment method that is often under-utilized by Canadian small businesses.
 Small businesses in many industries can benefit from payment automation and the cost-savings potential of pre-authorized debits.

 Many small business owners perceive pre-authorized debit as an untenable payment method that is unavailable or too great a hassle for their staff and customers.
 Unfortunately, many financial institutions fail to streamline and simplify the process of collecting PAD payments and rarely market them as an attractive option for business clients.

-The solution for small businesses!
+The solution for small businesses

 Fortunately, Rotessa offers very simple online software to small businesses that want to benefit from pre-authorized debit.
 Rotessa is the easiest way to collect PAD payments in Canada and is the most affordable third-party processor for small businesses.
 With Rotessa, a business can create a customer PAD in a matter of minutes from their computer or even mobile device.